-The cool shoulder season months are my favorite for tackling epic rides, but sometimes the weather throws you a few curveballs.
-Don’t let brisk mornings, early sunsets, or surprise rain showers derail your fall riding plans.
+The cool shoulder season months are my favorite for tackling epic rides, but sometimes the weather will throw you a few curveballs.
+Don’t let brisk mornings, early sunsets, or surprise rain showers derail your spring or fall riding plans.
 Here are the shoulder season riding essentials you need to stay comfortable when the weather starts changing.

 When the days are shorter it’s easy to get caught out by an early sunset.
 I keep a small set of lights on my bike just in case my plans go awry and I end up riding home in the dark.
-For years, Lezyne, NiteRider, and Light & Motion have been my go-to brands for quality lights but I recently started using a Garmin Varia radar tail light and love the extra awareness the radar gives me.
+For years, NiteRider and Light & Motion have been my go-to brands for quality lights.

 If you plan to spend lots of time riding in the dark, especially on mountain bike trails, check out our guide to night riding lights.